baggepinnen/Detector.jl/README.md

 ## Preprocess data

-All functionality in this package operates on serialized, preprocessed data files.
+If time-consuming data loading or preprocessing is required, this package can operate on serialized, preprocessed data files.
 Serialized files are much faster to read than wav, and storing already preprocessed data cuts down on overhead.
 To create preprocessed files, we use any of the following

 ```julia
 using Detector, LazyWAVFiles